A NEW PERMIT CONDITION - PROHIBITED REFRIGERANT REPLACEMENT

 RAC equipment is inherently leaky.
 If you replace a no GWP or low GWP refrigerant with a high GWP refrigerant, you will ultimately get more global warming emissions.

-The ban on charging RAC equipment with refrigerants that have a higher GWP than the equipment was designed to use supports Australia’s response to the hydrofluorocarbon (HFC) phase-down and the transition to no GWP or low GWP refrigerants.
+The ban on charging RAC equipment with refrigerants that have a higher GWP than the equipment was designed to support Australia’s response to the hydrofluorocarbon (HFC) phase-down and the transition to no GWP or low GWP refrigerants.

 Examples of charging that is now prohibited

 - In the automotive industry, you cannot replace R-1234yf (GWP of ~1) with HFC-134a (GWP of ~1,430).

 - In medium temperature commercial refrigeration, you cannot replace HFC-407A (GWP of ~2,100) with HFC‑404A (GWP of ~4,000).

 - The ban does not apply to RAC equipment designed to operate using hydrochlorofluorocarbons (HCFCs), which are ozone depleting substances.

 For example, R22 is a HCFC refrigerant which has an ozone depleting potential (ODP) of 0.05 and GWP of 1700; it can be replaced by R407C because it has an ODP of 0 even though its GWP is higher at 1,732.